 Meet the Provost

-In 2010 he was named dean of the E. Craig Wall Sr. College of Business Administration and served in that role through June 2013, when he was named interim provost and senior vice president for academic and student affairs.
-His responsibilities included oversight of seven undergraduate majors, as well as the successful PGA/PGM and Wall Fellows programs, two graduate programs, and two major research and outreach centers.
+In 2010 he was named dean of the E. Craig Wall Sr. College of Business Administration and served in that role through June 2013.
+As dean, his responsibilities included oversight of seven undergraduate majors, as well as the successful PGA/PGM and Wall Fellows programs, two graduate programs, and two major research and outreach centers.
 In response to employer demand, four new undergraduate concentrations were introduced in the management program and a state-of-the-art investments lab opened.
 Under his leadership, the master of accountancy (MAcc) program was launched and the MBA program was restructured, and graduate enrollment in the Wall College of Business increased 66 percent.

 He also has served as director and internal auditor at the University of Southern Mississippi (USM), and was an investigator for the PEER Committee for the state of Mississippi.
 He was also chief fiscal officer for the Mississippi Governor's Office for Federal Programs.